mechkit/solar_design_algorithm/standard/documents/SDA_micro_standard.md

 ### Conductor and conduit schedule

 For string inverters, these are the circuit names:
-* Exposed source circuit wiring: DC wires exposed on the roof.
-* PV DC source circuits: DC wires in conduit.
-* Inverter AC output circuit: AC circuits between the inverter and panel OCPD.

-The array temperature adder is found in NEC table 310.15(B)(3)(c), or Table 1 in appendix, with module.array_offset_from_roof as "Distance Above Roof to Bottom of Conduit (in)".
+* PV Microinverter AC sources

 The maximum current and voltage for the array DC circuits are equal to source.isc and source.voc.

+The AC grid voltage is defined by system specifications (user input).

-The number of DC current carrying conductors is equal to twice the number of strings in the array ( array.num_of_strings * 2 ).
+The number of AC conductors is defined by the conductors required by that AC voltage, multiplied by the number of branches in the array.
 Total conductors adds one more for the ground.

-The AC grid voltage is defined by system specifications (user input).

-The maximum AC output is defined by the inverter manufacturer specifications.

-AC conductors numbers are defined by the grid voltage.

 For each circuit, calculate the following.

 The array maximum temperature of the array is equal to the 2% maximum temperature at the install location, or nearest weather station.
 For a state wide design, the largest maximum temperature for the state is used.
 Rooftop array circuits also have a temperature adjustment defined above.

-There are three options to calculate the minimum required current:

-  1. circuit.max_current * 1.25;
-  2. circuit.max_current / ( circuit.temp_correction_factor * circuit.conductors_adj_factor );
-  3. circuit.max_current * 1.25 * 1.25;

-For AC circuits, the maximum of 1 and 2 is used.
-For DC circuits, the maximum of 2 and 3 is used.
+Minimum required current is 1.25 times the cicuit's max current:

 For strings per MPP tracker of 2 or less, or for inverters with built in OCPD, additional DC OCPD is not required.
 The AC circuits do require OCPD at the panel.